martindesv/oracle-1z0-819/chapter8/README.md

    broader than the class of any exception declared in the parent class method.
 4. If the method returns a value, it must be the same or a subtype of the method in the parent class, known as covariant return types.
+5. The method defined in the child class must be marked as static if it is marked as static in a parent class.
+(389)

 If two methods have the same name but different signatures, the methods are **overloaded**, not overridden.
 (382)

 Generics: **Return type** of the class or interface declared in the overriding method must be a subtype of the class defined in the parent class.
 The **generic parameter** type must match its parent’s type exactly.
+(388)

+You can’t override private methods since they are not inherited, the child class can define its own version of the method.
 (388)